antSDL2/sdlGUI/README.md

 # AtGLui

+An OpenGL UI toolkit with a Lua API written in C++.

-OpenGL User Interface library developed for a custom 2D video game engine.
-This library interprets user interfaces stored in an XML format into interactive game objects.
+This UI toolkit was developed for a 2D game engine.
+User interface structures are stored in an XML format and interpreted into interactive game objects.
 The functionality of different user interface elements is implemented through Lua scripts using an API.

-## Classes
+## Compiling
-- **Element:** Base class used to describe a user-interface element.
-- **Bind:** Used to implement a keybind function.
-An example of a keybind is the key-combination 'Alt+F4' to shut down an application.
-- **Button:** Used to implement a user-interface button.
-- **Dialog:** Used to implement a user-interface dialog, used as a container for other elements.
-- **Frame:** Used to implement a generic frame, used as a container for other elements.
-- **List:** Used to implement a list of user-interface elements.
-A list may be used to easily display and position objects in certain arrangements.
-- **Message:** Used to implement and render Text messages within the application.
-- **Paragraph:** Used to implement and position a series of text messages into a paragraph.
-- **Slider:** Used to implement a slider user-interface element.
-- **StatusBar:** Used to implement a status-bar user-interface element.
-- **State:** Manager class used to load and manipulate different user-interface states (e.g. different menus and dialogs).
-- **API:** API exposing many of the classes and methods defined in the library to a Lua environment.
-Allows run-time interaction and manipulation of objects created by the library using scripts written in Lua.
+To compile the source code, it is recommended to use the Code::Blocks project included in this repository.
+This library has only been tested in Windows environments.

 ## Dependencies
 - [AtObjects](https://github.com/atrapalis/AtObjects "AtObjects GitHub repository")